- “Move ahead in time to when you have an accident.”

 What Is Past Life Regression Therapy?

-The idea of immortality has always been controversial.
-It’s an idea easily traced back to indigenous tribes worldwide and, in more recent public records, in Hinduism.
+When people ask what is past life regression therapy, the idea of immortality often arises — a concept that has always been controversial.
+It’s an idea traceable to indigenous tribes worldwide and, in more recent public records, to Hinduism.

 According to the Hindu view of reincarnation, the soul moves from one body to another upon death.
-The cycle continues as the soul decides to be born repeatedly out of desire.
-Modern research has a contemporary view of this soul journey based more on experience and sight and less restricted by the tenets of a religion.
+The cycle continues as the soul repeatedly chooses to be born out of desire.
+Modern research offers a contemporary view of this soul journey, grounded more in experience and observation and less constrained by religious tenets.

 Past-life regression therapy is a way to tap into memories from previous incarnations and integrate ancient soul wisdom into the current life experience.